Last updated date: March 27, 2026 | 4:43 pm

 are protected from the business’s liabilities.

-Seeking funding is also easier since the formality of a corporation brings more credibility,
+Seeking funding is also easier, as the formality of a corporation lends greater credibility,

-inspiring confidence from financial institutions.
+inspiring confidence among financial institutions.
 However, once there is more than one

 stockholder in an OPC, they should convert their business structure to